-The most commonly utilised and widely accepted interventions for children with ADHD and learning disabilities include remedial education, behaviour modification and cognitive/behavioural therapies, family support and parent counselling, speech and language therapy and occupational therapy, and the use of medications.
+The most commonly utilized and widely accepted interventions for children with ADHD and learning disabilities include remedial education, behavior modification, and cognitive/behavioral therapies, family support and parent counseling, speech and language therapy and occupational therapy, and the use of medications.
 These are the ones that are commonly recommended, for which there are data demonstrating efficacy, and which are accepted by the majority of professionals working in the area.

 A number of additional therapies are sometimes recommended with varying degrees of evidence as to their efficacy.
-Often studies claiming effectiveness have methodological flaws and/or are published in journals which, although peer reviewed, have a narrow disciplinary focus.
-Many of the results purporting to show benefits of the intervention have not been accepted by the vast body of professionals and learned colleges or associations, and the interventions are not considered as being legitimate for the majority of children with learning or behavioural problems.
+Often studies claiming effectiveness have methodological flaws and/or are published in journals which, although peer-reviewed, have a narrow disciplinary focus.
+Many of the results purporting to show benefits of the intervention have not been accepted by the vast body of professionals and learned colleges or associations, and the interventions are not considered as being legitimate for the majority of children with learning or behavioral problems.

 The non-traditional and often controversial therapies have been defined operationally by Golden (1984) as sharing the following characteristics: